 The examples we have analyzed specifically relate to LT-scSeq implemented using LARRY13,23 and CellTagging14, but CoSpar is not limited to these technologies.
 The state measurement can be transcriptomic (via scRNA-seq or RNA fluorescence in situ hybridization (FISH)37), as shown above, as well as proteomic and epigenomic; and lineage tracing can be achieved with static DNA barcodes13,23, endogenous mutations38, or exogenous DNA constructs that accumulate mutations over time, like CRISPR-based editing2,17,18,39,40.
 CoSpar can thus facilitate interpretation of the rapidly evolving field of LT-scSeq, and thus accelerate exploration of development and disease.

 CoSpar also has limitations, which directly follow from its central assumption.
-By enforcing coherent fate choices between similar cells, CoSpar becomes sensitive to choices in measuring cell-cell similarity (Fig. 2a; Supplementary Fig. 1d), and to the degree of smoothing used in implementing the algorithm.
+By enforcing coherent fate choices between similar cells, CoSpar becomes sensitive to choices in measuring cell-cell similarity (Fig. 2a; Supplementary Fig. 7a), and to the degree of smoothing used in implementing the algorithm.
 Thus, CoSpar will fail to identify fate biases when heterogeneity relevant to cell fate is not measured, or when it is filtered out during data analysis, or due to over-/under-smoothing.
-In addition, when carrying inference of progenitor bias from clones observed at a single late time point, CoSpar performs by matching heterogeneity in initial state to the structure of clones observed later.
+In addition, when inferring progenitor bias from clones observed at a single late time point, CoSpar performs by matching heterogeneity in initial states to the structure of clones observed later.
 CoSpar can fail in this case when heterogeneity in the later population cannot be related to heterogeneity in the initial population (Supplementary Fig. 7b).
 Despite these caveats, CoSpar provided sensible predictions in the cases examined here.

 We expect coherent sparse optimization to be useful for applications beyond dynamic inference.
 Several problems require learning locally coherent maps from few and noisy measurements.
-Such problems occur, for example when: integrating two sets of measurements in the same system41,42 (batch correction and multi-omics); decoding spatial transcriptomes from composite FISH measurements43; and inferring responses of a system to individual perturbations from composite perturbation readouts44–46.
-Outside of biology, the association of dense measurements in one modality with sparse measurements in another can occur in marketing and social networks [REF].
+Such problems occur, for example, when: integrating two sets of measurements in the same system41,42 (batch correction and multi-omics); decoding spatial transcriptomes from composite FISH measurements43; and inferring responses of a system to individual perturbations from composite perturbation readouts44–46.
+Outside of biology, the association of measurements in one modality with sparse measurements in another can occur in marketing and social networks47.
 Forcing coherence and sparsity constraints could greatly improve map inference in general, reducing the cost of data acquisition and enabling new discoveries.

 References